 The prosecution of Smith and Ouzman Ltd. for bribery is winding to a close, with the sentencing of two directors of the company for corruption.
-See the basics of the story here.

 The 43-year-old sales director of the company got three years.
 The 72-year-old former chairman of the company got 18 months suspended, plus 250 hours unpaid work.

 The convictions were for events prior to July 2011 and so the Bribery Act was not engaged.
 Instead, the Prevention of Corruption Act (which has a lower sentencing maximum) governed.

 The most interesting aspect of the case is that the company itself was also convicted.
 This was even though, unlike the Bribery Act, there is no vicarious liability for companies under the old law.
 This meant the SFO had to prove that the “directing mind” of the company had the relevant mental state.
 It will have helped a good deal that Smith and Ouzman was a small-ish enterprise and that the key emails were sent by / copied to members of the board.